-- Before you migrate servers to mainland China, complete the real-name verification.
+- If you need to migrate servers to mainland China, complete the real-name verification.

 - Activate Resource Access Management (RAM) and authorize SMC to access your cloud resources.

 Use one of the following methods to authorize SMC:

 RAM user authorization: Use your Alibaba Cloud account to log on to the RAM console, and grant the AliyunSMCFullAccess permission to the RAM user.

 more information, see Create an AccessKey pair.

 Notice AccessKey pairs are credentials that you can use to access Alibaba Cloud API resources.
 Therefore, we recommend that you keep your AccessKey pair strictly confidential.
 We recommend that you use a RAM user to create a temporary AccessKey pair and then disable the AccessKey pair after the migration is complete.
 This prevents the AccessKey pair from being leaked or misused.

-- Make sure that the snapshot service is activated.
+- Activate the snapshot service.
 For more information, see Activate ECS Snapshot.

 - Do not perform operations on the intermediate instance.

 To run a migration task, SMC creates a temporary intermediate instance named

 No_Delete_SMC_Transition_Instancefor your Alibaba Cloud account.
 For more information, see What are the specifications available for intermediate instances?
-Do not stop, restart, or release the intermediate instance during a migration task.
+Do not stop, restart, or release the intermediate instance when a migration task is running.
 Otherwise, the migration task fails.
 After the migration is complete, the intermediate instance is released.

 - By default, the following data directories are migrated:

 - For Windows servers: Only data on the C drive (including shared directories that are attached to the C drive) is migrated as a partition of the system disk.
 If you need to migrate the data from other partitions such as the D drive, you must select and configure the data disk when you create a migration task.
 For more information, see Step 2: Create and start a migration task.